Bharathray/Digital-Clock/README.md

 # Digital Clock
-Simple digital clock using HTML, CSS, JS.
+A simple digital clock using HTML, CSS, JS.